 Within the last year, the state of Texas has experienced a heat dome, a polar vortex, a crushing drought, and Hurricane Hannah.
 The state has been declared a natural disaster multiple times in this twelve-month timeframe.

 Due to the escalating impact of climate change, natural disasters are becoming bigger, more frequent, and inflicting more damage than ever before.
 And they’re no longer relegated to particular geographic areas; these devastating events are happening everywhere.

 You may be saying to yourself, “our firm has insurance, we’re fine.”

 Good.
 Odds are you may need it.
-However, although your insurance plan will compensate you for fire and flood damage, it can’t replace lost time, corrupted data, or worse, lost data.
+It is true that your insurance plan will compensate you for fire and flood damage, and enable you to pay the Roofing contractor in Dallas, TX as well as all the other repairmen coming in to fix things after the disaster.
+What it can’t replace , however, is lost time, corrupted data, or worse, lost data.

 Depending on the size of the company, a downtime event can cost between $10,000 and $5 million dollars per hour.

 Consider this: As of 2020, one in five companies do not have a disaster recovery plan.1 Depending on the size of the company, a downtime event can cost between $10,000 and $5 million dollars per hour.1 However, backups can be automated with a cron task, or you can periodically back up your database.
 This way, in the event that your database is corrupted or lost, you can quickly regain access to your system.
 If you want to gain more information about this, you might want to read up resources of a similar caliber to the ones available at the Linode site.

 Where is your firm on this scale?